 The course materials proceed methodically, so beginners through experienced Scala programmers alike will quickly learn valuable techniques, useful information, and gain practical experience.
 The material is introduced through many short lectures with working examples and self-discovery techniques.
 Just enough theory is introduced to gain an intuitive understanding of how to work with the concepts presented.

-You can learn more about the Scala/Java Interoperability courses under the Courses tab of this web page.
+You can learn more about the courses by clicking on them.
 I look forward to seeing you online!

 Early access students can work with the course material prior to official release.
 If you would like to participate, please read the program rules, click on a course link below, and sign up by clicking on the orange "Add to cart" button.